Yumi Fukawa: Post retirement

 Since retiring from wrestling, Fukawa has worked as an actress and tarento, frequently appearing on television, commercials and radio to this day.
 She also began teaching a basic physical fitness class at the U-File Camp, a martial arts gym owned by MMA legend Kiyoshi Tamura.
 One of her first students was current professional wrestler Kazuhiro Tamura.
 In 2013, she began mentoring Mika Iida, a young wrestler who she offered to train.
 Iida debuted for Pro Wrestling Wave in 2013.

 Personal life

 Fukawa met fellow professional wrestler Minoru Tanaka through Arsion/Battlarts' working relationship in 2000, and they began dating shortly after.
 After Fukawa retired in 2001, the two became engaged in January 2002 and married in June of the same year.
 Together, they have two children.
-Their eldest daughter Kizuna is training as a professional wrestler and is due to debut for Pro Wrestling Wave in March 2023.
+Their eldest daughter Kizuna began training as a professional wrestler in 2022, and made her debut for Pro Wrestling Wave in April 2023.